vavardan/OCI-DNS-view/Deployment.md

   An OCID for the private view in OCI console can be found in **Networking -> DNS management -> Private views -> Private view information**.

-- **3rd object**: NSG configuration in **Spoke VCN**, attached to the Prod DNS Forwarder.
+- **3rd object**: NSG configuration in **Prod Spoke VCN**, attached to the Prod DNS Forwarder.
 This enables the required Ingress and Egress DNS traffic flow to the Hub DNS Listener.

                             "NSG-LZP-P-PROJECTS-DNS-KEY": {
                                 "display_name": "nsg-lzp-p-projects-dns",